JPC-AV/JPC_AV_videoQC/README.md

 Expected values are stored in config/config.yaml.
 These checks can be turned on or off from config/command_config.yaml

-Successful checks are recorded to the log file, unsuccessful checks are recorded to the log, saved to a CSV called {filename}_metadata_difference_YYYYMMDD_HH-MM-SS.csv, and printed to the terminal (STOUT).
+Successful checks are recorded to the log file, unsuccessful checks are recorded to the log, and printed to the terminal (STDOUT).